broadinstitute/flipbook/README.md

 - custom form schema (`--form-schema-json`)

   If you'd like to use non-default questions in the image page forms, you can specify the path or url of a .json file containing a custom form schema.
-For examples of the expected format see [main/form_schema_examples](https://github.com/broadinstitute/flipbook/tree/main/form_schema_examples)
+For a description and examples of the expected format see [main/form_schema_examples](https://github.com/broadinstitute/flipbook/tree/main/form_schema_examples).

 - config file (`~/.flipbook_config`)